RobertGrubb/melodious-v2/README.md

 - [ ] Ability to remove playlists
 - [ ] Shuffle ability

-# Bugs
-- [ ] Actionable Menu should not show if not logged in & no playlists.

 # Installation

 1. Create `.env` in `backend/api` with the following: